memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 ### 3.1 Variable length relationships

-If a node needs to be specified by its distance in relationship→node hops, the following sytax is used: `-[:TYPE*minHops..maxHops]→`. minHops and maxHops are optional and default to 1 and infinity respectively.
-The dots can be ommited if both are not specified or if only one is set which implies a fixed length pattern.
+If a node needs to be specified by its distance in relationship→node hops, the following syntax is used: `-[:TYPE*minHops..maxHops]→`. minHops and maxHops are optional and default to 1 and infinity respectively.
+The dots can be omitted if both are not specified or if only one is set which implies a fixed length pattern.

 ```openCypher